 Perhaps the most surprising part of this story was that the brothers actually included their names, addresses, and phone numbers in the lines of infected code, urging victims to “Contact us for vaccination.”
 They soon received numerous calls from the United States and Europe demanding that the programmers disinfect their computers.
 A media frenzy ensued.
 The New York Times, TIME Magazine, and other outlets all reported on this act of programmer retribution.

 Basit and Amjad Farook Alvi never faced criminal charges but claimed to stop selling infected software in 1987.
-They became leaders in Pakistan’s technology industry, and now run its largest internet service provider, Brain Net.
+They became leaders in Pakistan’s technology industry, and now run Brain Net.